Skip to Content

 Pharmacy Residency Programs

 The Edward Hines Jr. VA Hospital Pharmacy Residency Programs are designed to offer pharmacy residents an opportunity to advance their knowledge and skills.
-Our Facility offers training programs for PGY-1 Pharmacy Residents, along with PGY-2 residencies in Infectious Diseases and Health-System Pharmacy Administration and Leadership.
+Our Facility offers training programs for PGY1 Pharmacy Residents, along with PGY2 residencies in Infectious Diseases and Health-System Pharmacy Administration and Leadership.

 The Edward Hines, Jr. VA Hospital is located 12 miles west of downtown Chicago and is minutes away from entertainment, culture, and diversity.
 Hines currently operates approximately 500 beds, including acute care and nursing home beds.
 In addition to offering primary, extended, and specialty care at our main Hospital, Hines operates community-based outpatient clinics (CBOCs) in Aurora, Hoffman Estates, Joliet, Kankakee, LaSalle, and Oak Lawn.
 Hines is institutionally affiliated with Loyola University of Chicago, Stritch School of Medicine.

 By combining cutting-edge technology with comprehensive clinical services, Hines Pharmacy Service continuously seeks new ways of improving patient care.
-Clinical Pharmacy Specialists with a Scope of Practice provide direct-patient care clinical services (disease state/medication management) within the following areas: Acute Internal Medicine, Critical Care, Nutrition Support, Infectious Diseases, Geriatrics (Long Term Care/Home Based Primary Care), Anticoagulation, Nephrology, Ambulatory Care General Medicine, Mental Health, Oncology, Solid Organ Transplant, and Women’s Health.
+Clinical Pharmacist Practitioners with a Scope of Practice provide direct-patient care clinical services (disease state/medication management) within the following areas: Acute Internal Medicine, Critical Care, Nutrition Support, Infectious Diseases, Geriatrics (Long Term Care/Home Based Primary Care), Anticoagulation, Nephrology, Ambulatory Care General Medicine, Mental Health, Oncology, Solid Organ Transplant, and Women’s Health.
 Examples of other clinical services include but are not limited to: Pharmacokinetic monitoring, medication use evaluation, pharmacoeconomics, and overall monitoring to provide optimal pharmaceutical patient care.

 Pharmacy Service Mission and Goals